 Minimalist travel packing: Why do I need these stuff?

+How to travel with less?
+Bring a backpack big enough for a week’s worth of belongings in order to live!
 Having a good backpack is extremely crucial therefore you do need to take the time to find the right one for you!
 Backpacks can be uncomfortable if they are not of good quality and are not designed for your body type (i.e I’m a woman, therefore, I should choose a pack designed for a woman, etc.).

 I’ve owned a 35L backpack from a random brand before and even though I survived three months with it, I had so much back pain after a few hours of carrying it and this is why I am recommending Osprey Farpoint 40 or 55 as they have two different sizes suitable for either gender.
 Also, it makes an amazing minimalist carry on as the backpack passes all airline onboard bag size!